Segments

 ## Segment Conditions

-A segment is a saved subscriber rule.
-Instead of manually maintaining a static list, you define conditions and Mailrith keeps the membership up to date.
-When a subscriber gains a tag, submits a form, changes status, enters a sequence, or updates a custom field, they can move into or out of matching segments automatically.
+A segment is a saved rule for subscriber membership.
+Instead of manually updating a static list, define the conditions once, and Mailrith keeps the subscriber group current.
+When a subscriber gets a tag, submits a form, changes status, enters a sequence, or updates a custom field, Mailrith can automatically add that subscriber to matching segments or remove them from segments they no longer match.

-Segment conditions can use several kinds of subscriber information:
+Segment conditions can use these types of subscriber information:

 - **Subscriber status:** active, unconfirmed, unsubscribed, bounced, complained, or blocked.